An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

-First found in Normandy where they held a family seat from ancient times in a village and seigneurie in Seine-Inférieure in the arrondisement of Rouen.
+First found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat from ancient times in a village and seigneurie in Seine-Inférieure in the arrondisement of Rouen.
 They were later elevated to the baronage in Normandy, to Lords in Brittany, Forez, Poitou and Quercy.

 This web page shows only a small excerpt of our lalonde research.
 Another 329 words(24 lines of text) covering the years 1646, 1657, 1665, 1726, 1732, 1792, and 1807 are included under the topic Early lalonde History in all our PDF Extended History products.

 Another 77 words(6 lines of text) are included under the topic Early lalonde Notables in all our PDF Extended History products.